 I hope you have enjoy my clear skin elixir, as much as I enjoyed discovering the beautiful fluffy pink clay from the quaint, little street of Paris.
 Keep an eye out for my next ingredient post as I continue to highlight every ingredient I use in the Clear Skin Elixir and how it keeps my skin glowing and gorgeous.

-P.S.
+Until next time -P.S.
 When I use the clear skin elixir, I like to close my eyes and think of the little bistros and bakery shops in France that sit in the shadows of the Eiffel Tower.
 I smile knowing the clay I am using is one of the most luxurious and true french pink clays that comes from this beautiful city.
 It brings such a relaxing, calming effect to my evening routine and I hope it does the same for you.